alejandrokeller/RS485/README.md

 The logger program will start a new csv file every time it starts or at midnight for measurements lasting more than one day.
 The log files can be accessed through the directory defined in the `DATA_PATH` variable of the `config.ini` (in this example `/home/pi/logger/data`).

-It is possible to run the logger and GUI software in two different computers.
+It is possible to run the logger and GUI scripts in different computers.
 This is done by selecting the appropriate host (i.e. the ip/address of the computer where the data will be streamed) in the `config.ini`file.
 Refer to the [socket python library](https://docs.python.org/3/library/socket.html) for more information.

 ## JSON_CONFIG file